Farm: Various small farms

 The end of March 2017 saw a huge overturning of this mandatory system.
 In a bill raised by the Ethiopian Coffee & Tea Development and Marketing Authority, Ethiopian coffee (even that sold through the ECX) can be marketed and sold with full traceability intact.
 The aim is to limit black market dealings, to demand higher prices and to enable Ethiopian producers to share in a greater piece of the pie.

-In a bit more detail, the new system proposes that any exporter with a valid license will be allowed to sell directly to buyers without placing the coffee on the ECX first.
+In a bit more detail, the new system allows any exporter with a valid license to sell directly to buyers without placing the coffee on the ECX first.
 There is a slight caveat – the parchment coffee will have to be sold within three days of arriving at the processing plant in Addis.
 If it is still unsold after three days (which is quite likely), it must be sold through the ECX: BUT with its traceability info intact rather than being deleted.
-Additionally, it is proposed that oversees companies will be able to plant and sell coffee.
+Additionally, it is proposed that oversees companies will be able to plant and sell coffee, though this is still undetermined as of 2018/19’s harvest.